Applications for the 2023/24 Melbourne Press Club Mentoring Program are now closed. Thank you for your interest in the

 About the program

-Mentees are connected with senior colleagues from different media organisations, giving them the opportunity to benefit from the insights, observations and wisdom offered by those more experienced in the field.
+Mentees are connected with senior colleagues from other media organisations, giving the opportunity to benefit from insights, observations and wisdom offered by those more experienced in the field.

 Who can apply?

-The mentoring program is open to working journalists in Victoria with up to seven years’ experience.
+The program is open to working journalists in Victoria with up to seven years’ experience.
 Journalists must be employed by a media organisation in Victoria or be actively freelancing in order to participate in the program.

-The Melbourne Press Club is committed to fostering a more diverse and inclusive Victorian media industry.
+The club is committed to fostering a more diverse and inclusive media industry.
 We encourage applications from journalists who identify as having Aboriginal or Torres Strait Islander heritage as well as journalists from culturally and linguistically diverse backgrounds.

 We encourage applications from early-career journalists working in regional Victoria.

 How do I apply?

-Early career journalists can apply using the online form above.
+Early career journalists can apply using the online form linked above.
 We encourage applicants to give as much detail in their responses as possible.
 This helps us match you with appropriate mentors.

 The program is free, however successful applicants will be expected to become members of the Melbourne Press Club.

 Information for mentors

-If you are interested in becoming a mentor, please contact the Melbourne Press Club office at firstname.lastname@example.org or by phone on (03) 8080 3610.
+If you are an experienced media worker and interested in becoming a mentor, please contact the Melbourne Press Club office at email@example.com or by phone on (03) 8080 3610.

 Other queries about the program can be directed to the same address.

 For specific enquiries, or if you are interested in becoming a mentor, you can also contact the Melbourne Press Club office at firstname.lastname@example.org or by phone on (03) 8080 3610.

-The MPC Mentoring Program is grateful for the support of Swinburne University of Technology in providing this program.
+The MPC Mentoring Program is grateful for the support of Swinburne University of Technology.